 "Yes," I said.
 As I gave my flat affirmation, my eyes and the partner's made meaningful contact.
 Knowing we shared an affection, we became simpatico.
 The rest of the interview was pro forma.
 By such ephemera is the course of a life shaped.
 A few days later, I got a letter inviting me to further interviews in New York.

-(The woman in question later spurned LeBoeuf's offer of a permanent position, electing to follow her then boyfriend to San Francisco.)
+(The woman in question later spurned LeBoeuf's offer of a permanent position, choosing instead the charms of San Francisco.)

 en.wikipedia.org) where the firm had its offices, I managed to get into the same revolving door compartment as Joe, and trod on his heels.
 When we arrived at the firm's reception area and I thanked them for the lunch, I got Joe's surname wrong.
 "Oh, well," I thought, "so much for that."

 When I got the letter offering me a job as an associate, at the then stratospheric starting salary of $15,000, I celebrated by buying Jefferson Airplane's Volunteers, a bottle of vodka, and a bottle of Kahlua, then went home, fixed a Black Russian, turned up the volume, and grooved to Grace Slick singing